$15,067 AUD per person

 Caodian has become the largest sports center in the Yunnan Province and is where the opening ceremony is held in the morning of the first day of the festival.
 People from neighboring countries such as Kangmang, Xiangcheng, Daocheng, Litang, Batang and Derong also participate in the festival, and besides the traditional equestrian performance, a number of activities are held at the foot of the Five Phoenix Mountain, including horse racing, wresting, tug-of-war, yak racing, ox-drawn bars.

 Families set up colourful flags and tents on the mountain during the festival, there is a market, and there are a number of art performances such as a singing competition and folk fashion show.
 (B,L,D)

 Day 13 - Shanghai

 This morning you have time at leisure before transferring to the airport for your flight via Kunming to Shanghai.
 Upon arrival, you will be transferred to your hotel.
 Spend the late afternoon strolling along the Bund, home to Shanghai’s colonial past overlooking the glitzy electrified Shanghai skyscrapers.
-(B,L,D)
+(B)

 2 nights URBN Hotel or similar

 Day 14 - Shanghai

 This morning enjoy a walk around the French Concession.
 This area was a foreign concession from the late 18th to early 20th century.
 It has now become the city’s hottest and hippest neighbourhood, where trendy bars and clubs multiply like mushrooms after a rainstorm.
 Today, you can still see the catholic Cathedrals and European style houses that give this area its distinct character.
 The area still holds an alluring mix of scrappy Shanghainese street life, shopworn European colonial charm, Art Deco edifices, and hidden brick courtyards.
 (B,L,D)

 Today is yours at leisure until it is time for you to transfer to the airport for your onward flight.
 (B)